raphievila/pinned-image/wiki/Parameters.md

 ```

 ## For Debugging
-If you want to test that the parameters sent are being processed correctly you can use `PinnedImage::check_loaded_parameters` method.
+To make sure or test the parameters set are being processed correctly use `PinnedImage::check_loaded_parameters` method.
 ```php
 var_dump($pi->check_loaded_parameters());
 ```
 Need help?
 [Contact me here](mailto:rvila@revolutionvisualarts.com)

 # Parameters for Pin List JSON File
-JSON file require to be in proper formatting or it will not be parsed.
+`JSON` file require to be in proper formatting or it will not be parsed.
 For more information check [JSON official website](http://json.org/).

 ## Required Parameters
 | key |	value format | description |